Richard Baugh was awarded a Brain Research UK PhD studentship in 2017 to enable him to pursue research into the brain tumour glioblastoma.

 There are a number of different immunotherapy approaches, all based on the premise of flagging the tumour as ‘foreign’ so that an immune response is triggered.

-A team in the US has recently shown encouraging success in the treatment of glioblastoma using an immunotherapy approach known as ‘oncolytic virotherapy’.
-Oncolytic viruses are specially engineered viruses that preferentially infect and kill cancer cells.
+Oncolytic virotherapy involves the use of engineered viruses that can selectively infect and destroy cancer cells.
 Not only do the viruses directly destroy the tumour cells, but they also stimulate an immune response, so that the body’s natural defences are roused and sweep in to destroy any remaining tumour.

-Given the dismal prognosis for those diagnosed with glioblastoma, and the lack of progress over recent decades, there is a real and pressing need for research into the development of new treatments.
+Given the dismal prognosis for those diagnosed with glioblastoma, and the lack of progress over recent decades, there is a real and pressing need for new treatments.

 Richard’s research offers hope of an important new tool that could form the basis of new treatments for glioblastoma.